erinvdoyle/instatrip/README.md

     - A wide range of cities and the ranked suitability of each for all occasion and interest parameters offer the user exposure to many different city suggestions
     - The user is given the opportunity to draw and re-draw sets of destination cities as many times as they wish
     - Flight information is offered for each of the three selected cities so that the user can choose a city with booking details in mind
-    - Booking details like flight numher and departure time are provided so that the user can locate and book their flight directly with Ryanair
+    - Booking details like flight number and departure time are provided so that the user can locate and book their flight directly with Ryanair
     - User errors are handled at each stage of input with clear feedback so that the user can find cities and coinciding flights without issue

 </details>